Making HCi cover claims

 With one swipe of your HCi membership card through an EFTPOS style terminal, your health service provider can have the cost of your consultation assessed electronically.
 Based on your level of cover, entitlements will be authorised immediately.
 You will need to pay the difference (if any) between your Extras cover, which HCi pays directly to the practitioner, and the fee charged.

-HCi App
+HCi OMS

 PO Box 931, Burnie, TAS 7320